-- The device is switched on or a coldstart is done.
+- □ The device is switched on or a coldstart is done.
 In this case the data base is empty, the device cannot select a channel out of the whitelist. - If the device has been operating for 24 hours, the whitelist entries are deleted.
 In this case the data base has to be refilled.

-To prevent the 60 second scanning procedure initiating to an unsuitable time, the time when the database is deleted can be adjusted with Telnet under the menu /setup/WLAN with the command set DFS-Rescan-Hours [hour].
+To prevent the 60 second scanning procedure initiating to an unsuitable time, the time when the database is deleted can be adjusted with WEBconfig or Telnet under the menu /setup/Interfaces/WLAN/Radio-Settings.
 The cron commands can be used for defining the time, e.g. '1,6,13' for a DFS scan at 1 a.m., 6 a.m. and 1 p.m, or '0-23/4' for a DFS scan every four hours from 0 a.m. to 11 p.m..
 Precondition is the correct program time of the device.